Four Quartets: Little Gidding

 Little Gidding was started after The Dry Salvages but was delayed because of Eliot's declining health and his dissatisfaction with early drafts of the poem.
 Eliot was unable to finish the poem until September 1942.
 Like the three previous poems of the Four Quartets, the central theme is time and humanity's place within it.
 Each generation is seemingly united and the poem describes a unification within Western civilisation.
 When discussing World War II, the poem states that humanity is given a choice between the bombing of London or the Holy Spirit.
 God's love allows humankind to redeem itself and escape the living hell through purgation by fire; he drew the affirmative coda "All shall be well" from medieval mystic Julian of Norwich.
 The end of the poem describes how Eliot has attempted to help the world as a poet, and he parallels his work in language with working on the soul or working on society.

 Motifs

 Eliot believed that even if a poem can mean different things to each reader, the "absolute" meaning of the poem needs to be discovered.
 The central meaning of the Four Quartets is to connect to European literary tradition in addition to its Christian themes.
-It also seeks to unite with European literature to form a unity, especially in Eliot's creation of a "familiar compound ghost" who is supposed to connect to those like Stéphane Mallarmé, Edgar Allan Poe, Jonathan Swift, and William Butler Yeats.
+It also seeks to unite with European literature to form a unity, especially in Eliot's creation of a "familiar compound ghost" who is supposed to connect to those like Stéphane Mallarmé, Edgar Allan Poe, Jonathan Swift, and W. B. Yeats.